Detection and Tracking of Multiple Mice Using Part Proposal Networks: Parts Tracking of Multi-mouse

 Combining Eqs. (\ref{eq:trans_p}),(\ref{eq:marginalize_p}), (\ref{eq:p_theta1}) and (\ref{eq:p_theta2}) yields:

-where, $p\left (X_{k}|a_{n}^{m}\right )$ represents that, if candidate $m$ is assigned to target $n$, i.e. the location of target $n$ is known, how well the part location in the $k_{th}$ geometric template fits the location of this target.
-Computing the sum shown in Eq. (\ref{eq:p_theta3}) is challenging due to a large amount of training samples.
+where, $p\left (X_{k}|a_{n}^{m}\right )$ represents that, if candidate $m$ is assigned to target $n$, i.e., the location of target $n$ is known, how well the part location in the $k^{th}$ geometric template fits the location of this target.
+Computing the sum as shown in Eq. (\ref{eq:p_theta3}) is challenging due to a large amount of training samples.
 However, we notice that, if $p\left (X_{k}|a_{n}^{m}=1\right )$ is very small, it will be unlikely to contribute much to the final outcome.
 Thus, we mainly consider geometric templates with large $p\left (X_{k}|a_{n}^{m}=1\right )$.
-To cope with this problem, we firstly find the $O$ nearest neighbors to satisfy $\widetilde{b}_{m}\in B=\left \{ b^{1}_{t},b^{2}_{t},...,b^{Y}_{t} \right \}$ in the appearance space, where $B$ is a set of body candidates with $Y$ element which are generated by the proposed detector at time $t$ and $\widetilde{b}_{m}$ is the top-scoring body candidates which contain the candidate $m$.
+To achieve this, we firstly find the $O$ nearest neighbours of the body in the training samples to match $\widetilde{b}_{m}\in B=\left \{ b^{1}_{t},b^{2}_{t},...,b^{Y}_{t} \right \}$ in the convolutional feature space, where $B$ is a set of body candidates with $Y$ elements which are generated by the proposed detector at time $t$ and $\widetilde{b}_{m}$ is the top-scoring body candidates which contain the candidate $m$.
+Then the probability distribution $p\left (X_{k}|a_{n}^{m}\right )$ of the $m^{th}$ part can be estimated by fitting a Gaussian model to the location of this part in the O body neighbours.
+Different from most top-down methods \cite{cootes1995active,twining2001robust,de2012computerized} that first track the mouse and then estimate the locations of mouse parts, our approach establishes geometric relationships between the mouse parts and the mouse body within our probabilistic model and tracks the mouse parts directly based on our probabilistic model, therefore our approach tolerates partial occlusion of the mouse body.
 The selection of the body targets can be formulated as follows:

 where